Best Vehicle for Ayodhya to Varanasi Family Trip — 2026 Honest Guide

 📍 Route Fact

-The Ayodhya to Varanasi distance is approximately 220 km via NH-27 (National Highway 27), passing through Sultanpur and Jaunpur.
+The Varanasi to Ayodhya distance — and the Ayodhya to Varanasi distance, since it’s the same road — is approximately 220 km via NH-27 (National Highway 27), passing through Jaunpur and Sultanpur.
 Under normal traffic conditions the journey takes 3.5 to 4 hours, making it one of the most comfortable day-trip pilgrimages in Uttar Pradesh.

 Detail Information